gondzo/NTL-Solution-Mechanism-Guide/README.md

 ### Github code

 1. Clone the Github repository to your desired destination folder.
 For example, `git clone https://github.com/NASA-Tournament-Lab/NTL-Solution-Mechanism-Guide www`.
-2. Navigate to cloned folder in your terminal.
+2. Change the working directory to the cloned folder in your terminal.
 3. Run `npm install`.
-4. If you wish to generate some sample data, run `node generateData.js`.
+4. If you wish to generate some sample data, run `node generateRealFrontendData.js`.

+### Starting the app

+Run `node app` in the working directory to start the application.
+You should now be able to access `http://<url-to-aws-instance>:3000/` where `<url-to-aws-instance>` is the URL or IP address of the AWS instance the application was deployed to, and 3000 is the configured port.

+Please make sure to enable access for the port for the instance's security policy (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html).

 ### Nginx configuration (optional)
 1. Install nginx following the instructions at https://www.nginx.com/resources/wiki/start/topics/tutorials/install/.
 Use `http://nginx.org/packages/rhel/7/x86_64/` as the configuration value for the repository `baseurl`.